trekdemo/presentation-ood/content.markdown

 ## How to find the public interface?
-TODO: This is the place of big code
+TODO: This is the place of BIG code

 ## Summary
 * Object-oriented applications are defined by the messages that pass between objects.
 * Public interfaces consist of stable methods that expose the responsibilities of their classes.
 * Focusing on messages reveals objects that might otherwise be overlooked.
-When messages are trusting and ask for what the sender wants instead of telling the receiver how to behave, objects naturally evolve public interfaces that are flexible and reusable in novel and unexpected ways.
+* Trust objects, do not tell them how to behave